JDDoesDev/presentations/marketo.md

 # WE'RE NOT ALONE

 Note:
-- Since getting diagnosed and erasing stigma from myself I've realized I'm not alone
+- Since getting treatment and getting past my own stigmas I've realized I'm not alone
 - I realized that I was afraid because of the way people viewed me
 - I don't feel that way anymore because of organizations like OSMI